rstacruz/frontend-starter-kit/README.md

 __It's also great for development.__ [metalsmith-start](https://www.npmjs.com/package/metalsmith-start) is a fantastic development server for Metalsmith.
 It rebuilds your files instantaneously as you change them, supports LiveReloading, and can run on any Metalsmith project.

+__It simplifies many things.__ Everything here is in <100 lines of JS and JSON (including package.json).
+The only significant pieces here are `metalsmith.js` and the Babel config in `package.json`.

 <br>

 ## Why not X?